santiago-sanitation-systems/Santiago.jl/README.md

 Extension of the
 [SanitationSystemBuilder](https://github.com/Eawag-SWW/SanitationSystemBuilder.jl)
 package.
 It enables to
-- finds all possible systems given a set of sanitation technologies
+- find all possible systems given a set of sanitation technologies
-- calculates a (optionally stochastic) mass flow analysis for each system.
+- calculate (optionally stochastic) the mass flows for each system for total `phosphor`, total `nitrogen`, `totalsolids`, and `water`.

 # Installation